thirteensuits/Algebra-contracts-v0.2/README.md

-# Algebra Smart Contracts -- reimagining cash flow and realigning incentives for everyday consumer products
+# Algebra Smart Contracts -- reimagining the commerce of everyday products

-This is Version 0.2 of the Algebra Smart Contracts, meant to create the optimal framework for how transactions for everyday consumer products should be executed on-chain.
+This is Version 0.2 of the Algebra Smart Contracts, exploring new and more efficient ways to buy and sell everyday products by re-aligning incentives using blockchain technology.

-Many thanks to the OpenZeppelin team as well as to YouTube and its creators who enable the public to learn how to code for free.
+Many thanks to OpenZepellin.

-## Smart Contracts
+## Foreword

 There are 4 smart contracts that make up the Algebra framework and are described as follows: